 - I have dealt with serious tax delinquency issues from both sides of the table – first at the IRS, in public accounting, and now in private practice.
 The IRS can be surprisingly transparent, but only if you know how to request information.
 I request all transcripts available to determine what income documents the IRS has on file for you.
 I understand how to read these transcripts for internal codes and understand what actions, if any, the IRS has taken on your account.

 - I am not a tax preparer.
 While we will have your returns prepared through an affiliate, my goal is to put the client into full compliance.
-This involves not just preparing and filing the delinquent tax return(s), but also dealing with the sometimes massive debt from years of unfiled returns.
-This includes applying for penalty abatement, removing involuntary collection action, and setting up the client on a payment plan or alternative resolution.
-IRS debt resolution requires meticulous planning and knowledge of IRS procedures.
-Don’t take your chances.
+This involves not just preparing and filing the delinquent tax return(s), but also conducting an initial risk analysis and then dealing with the sometimes massive debt from years of unfiled returns.

 Unfiled Tax Returns Package